hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + faster than pure wrapper methods and better than pure embedded methods
   + limitations:
     + use an arbitrary threshold value to decided whether to keep a feature or not
-    + thw smaller this threshold value, the more features will be included in the subset and vice versa
+    + the smaller this threshold value, the more features will be included in the subset and vice versa
   + Python snippet to select the best features

     ```python
     from sklearn.feature_selection import RFECV

-    # us any other model selected
+    # use any other model selected
     from sklearn.ensemble import RandomForestClassifier

     model = RandomForestClassifier(n_estiamtors=411)